 Field Formatting and simple business logic should be implemented using Attributes wherever possible; with a Message Handler only responsible for more complex business logic.
 The Message Handler Procedure itself should be kept as small as possible.
 If there is any substantial amount of source code the Message Handler should only testing if conditions require attention, and then where necessary, call one or more Public Methods to perform the work.

-When a Message Handler Procedure is initiated the record in question will be in a Query Object named Input and it will be set as the Top Query.
+When a Message Handler Procedure for an individual record event is initiated, the record in question will be in a Query Object named Input and it will be set as the Top Query.
 An empty Query Object named Output will be set as the Work Query.
 Any changes made to the Input Query will be committed to the Database for New and Update Events.
 Any changes made to the Output Query will be discarded.